breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 >
 > It might be worth going over this code to orient ourselves a little bit:
 >
-> - The `recipe` call is how we tell Breadboard to create a new board.
+> - The `board` call is how we tell Breadboard to create a new board.
 It takes a function as an argument.
 This function (let's call it a "board function") is where we describe the board.
 >
 > - The board function itself takes a single argument (let's call it "inputs") and returns a single argument, which we'll call "outputs".
 These arguments are the objects that describe the inputs and outputs of our new board.
 >
 > - Both input and output are of the same shape: they are property bags that contain named properties.
 Each property is a "port" -- one value that the board takes in as input or passes as output.
 For example, the blank board has a single input port called `text` and a single output port called `text` -- and that input port is passed right through to the output port.
 >
-> - The `serialize` function is then called on the result of the `recipe` invocation.
+> - The `serialize` function is then called on the result of the `board` invocation.
 This will serialize the board into Breadboard Graph Language (BGL).
 BGL is the [common format](./hourglass.md) that Breadboard uses to represent boards.
 >
 > - The `serialize` function also takes a single argument: some metadata that describes the board.
 This is where we can set the title, description, and version of the board.
 Since we'll be making many boards in the future, it's a good practice to give meaningful values to these properties.
 >